 Start by choosing the website (or a specific URL) you want to review.
 Paste it into the search bar and click “Analyze.”

 The primary metrics Backlink Analytics tracks are:

-- Authority Score: measure of overall domain quality
+- Authority Score: A measure of overall domain quality

-- Referring domains: total number of referring domains pointing to your site
+- Referring domains: The total number of referring domains pointing to your site

-- Backlinks: total number of backlinks pointing to your site
+- Backlinks: The total number of backlinks pointing to your site

-- Monthly visits: number of unique visits to a root domain for the last month
+- Monthly visits: The number of unique visits to a root domain for the last month

-- Outbound domains: total number of domains the analyzed domain or URL points to
+- Outbound domains: The total number of domains the analyzed domain or URL points to

-And you can compare up to five sites at a time.
-Just add their root domains:
+To compare up to five sites at a time, add their root domains at the top:

 Whether you want to analyze your own backlinks or see how your competitors are doing, the Backlink Analytics tool is a great place to start.